 Leah Kos, Climate Change & Society Alumni

-NC State’s PSM in Climate Change & Society is a highly rewarding program, providing students with the tools and experiences needed to succeed in the field of climate science.
+NC State’s One-year MS in Climate Change & Society is a highly rewarding program, providing students with the tools and experiences needed to succeed in the field of climate science.
 The effective blend of technical and applied courses, along with the invaluable capstone project, are unique characteristics that set this program aside from others.
 With a meteorology background grounded in technical science, the CCS program was critical in developing and expanding my climate science communication and outreach skills.
 I am especially grateful for my capstone opportunity where I worked with the City of Nags Head to help reduce overwash vulnerability to their transportation sector, as the knowledge and firsthand experience working with stakeholders was critical in preparing me for my former position as the Climate Assessment Specialist for the Southern Climate Impacts Planning Program (SCIPP).
 SCIPP is a NOAA Regional Integrated Sciences and Assessments (RISA) team, and works to increase resiliency and preparedness to weather and climate extremes across the South Central United States.
-My work focuses on the assessment of stakeholder risk and vulnerability to these events, and how the use of climate hazard data can better meet the needs of users in decision making and adaptation efforts.
+My work focused on the assessment of stakeholder risk and vulnerability to these events, and how the use of climate hazard data can better meet the needs of users in decision making and adaptation efforts.
 The CCS program provided me with the right skills and experiences to excel in my career and I often apply the knowledge and lessons learned in my work.

 For as long as I can remember, my life has centered around water and the woods.
 I grew up in Central Virginia, attending canoe camps and swimming competitively through my first year at William & Mary, where I majored in English.
 My professional journey took me to Capitol Hill for two years as a legislative assistant to Congressman Hal Rogers (Ky), where I tracked legislation in education, agriculture, and housing.
 In Southeastern Kentucky, I saw first-hand the impact of coal mining on the environment and people.
 I earned an M Ed in Counseling from UVA and spent 13 years in Title 1 schools in Virginia and North Carolina.
 I worked with children from rural and urban environments, migrant and military families, from wealth and from poverty.
 Most recently, I’ve been the head coach of a swim team.
 I’ve traveled with my family to other countries and have seen their approaches and attitudes toward climate change.
 These experiences and an environmentally-oriented reading list have led to a desire to apply counseling theories to the conversations held between environmentalists, government officials, and local stakeholders in our communities.
 I am looking forward to the Climate Change and Society program at NC State as a way of combining my various skills to address the challenges faced by our changing world.